-MR. GLAZER: I don't think any of us want to get into the subject that reporters can't seem to get away from, the notion that any issue of social policy is of no concern
+MR. GLAZER: I don't think any of us want to get into the subject that reporters can't seem to get away from, the notion that any issue of social policy is of no concern of itself but only exists as a counter in politics.

-Now obviously to some extent it does but in the case of the present situation I happen to know -- and as anyone should know -- that the involvement of the Attorney General in the Boston brief had nothing to do with any political timetable -- had to do only with the fact that those briefs That those of certiorari had been filed with the Supreme Court. briefs raised important points, that one of them had been written by a relatively distinguished lawyer and the Attorney General had to decide whether they would say something about it or not say something about it.
-I know, and what Mr. Ford wanted to make of it I know nothing about and I really don't care.
+Now obviously to some extent it does but in the case of the present situation I happen to know -- and as any-one should know -- that the involvement of the Attorney General in the Boston brief had nothing to do with any political timetable -- had to do only with the fact that those briefs of certiorari had been filed with the Supreme Court.
+That those briefs raised important points, that one of them had been written by a relatively distinguished lawyer and the Attorney General had to decide whether they would say something about it or not say something about it.
+That much I know, and what Mr. Ford wanted to make of it I know nothing about and I really don't care.
 I have been involved in this issue much longer than this political campaign and I see no reason to stop my interest in it because of the political campaign.